-Before starting your food storage program, you should figure out where you’re going to keep all that food.
+Before starting your food storage program, you should figure out where you’re going to keep it.
 The conditions need to be right, there needs to be plenty of room, and it needs to be in a convenient place.
 Look around your home and find a place that you can dedicate to food storage.

 The Right Conditions

-- Sunlight.
 You’ll need to keep your food somewhere dark.
 Not just a dimly lit room, but a closet or a place with no windows.
 It’s imperative that you keep your food away from direct sunlight.
 Never keep your food in clear plastic or glass containers.

 If you have to walk to the far end of your house, go through several doors, and dig through piles of clothes and boxes, then you probably won’t bother eating your storage food and it will go bad.
 This is money down the drain.
 Instead, keep your food in a room near the kitchen and install shelves so you can find what you’re looking for.

 It is very important that you don’t keep your food out in the open.
 When the SHTF, people are going to remember the guy who had a room full of extra food.
 It will be both difficult and dangerous to turn people away, so it’s better if no one knows you have extra food in the first place, not even friends.

 With all this in mind, consider these locations.
 Some of them aren’t usually good locations for storing food, but it depends on where you live.
 See if the conditions are right.

-- The basement.
-Nice and cool.
+- The basement – Nice and cool.
 Watch out for dryer vents and furnaces.

-- Under the stairs.
-Think about installing hooks and shelves.
+- Under the stairs – Think about installing hooks and shelves.

-- Closets.
-Another place where you can install shelves.
+- Closets – Another place where you can install shelves.
 It’s a good idea to have a lock on the door.

-- Utility room.
-This might be okay if it is very well ventilated, otherwise the heat and moisture from your washer and dryer could be a problem.
+- Utility room – This might be okay if it is very well ventilated, otherwise the heat and moisture from your washer and dryer could be a problem.

-- The kitchen.
-If you have tons of cupboard space, go for it!
+- The kitchen – If you have tons of cupboard space, go for it!
 But try to only use cupboards that aren’t right next to the sink, refrigerator or oven (if there are any such cupboards in your kitchen).

-- Under the bed.
-Measure how high your bed is from the floor and find some appropriate-sized totes with wheels that will slide underneath.
+- Under the bed – Measure how high your bed is from the floor and find some appropriate-sized totes with wheels that will slide underneath.

-- Inside coffee or end tables.
-A large chest can be used as a coffee table, or a bucket with a cloth draped over it can make a good end table.
+- Inside coffee or end tables – A large chest can be used as a coffee table, or a bucket with a cloth draped over it can make a good end table.

 Once you’ve settled on a good location for your food, you’ll be ready to start stocking up.
 There’s no excuse for putting it off any longer.
-Good luck!